J-Siu/johnsiu.com/content/blog/tiny-vps-postfix-p2-smtp-account.md

 `apt-get install sasl2-bin`

-This will pull in the required sasl library and command line utilities required to use sasldb2.
+This will pull in the required sasl2 library and command line utilities required to use sasldb2.

 #### Setup Postfix